Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 A Footer section will provide additional information with links to social media sites and email, and another download link for the CV.
 I have also included a copyright statement.

 #### **Design Concept Wireframes** <a name="wireframes"></a>
-Wireframes for the original design concepts were created using Balsamiq, and can be viewed below:
+Wireframes for the original design concepts were created using Balsamiq, and can be viewed using the links below:
 - [Home Page](https://github.com/GazzaJ/GarethJohn-Resume-and-Portfolio/blob/master/readme-images/original-landing--page.png)
   - [Alternate Home Page](https://github.com/GazzaJ/GarethJohn-Resume-and-Portfolio/blob/master/readme-images/alternate-landing--page.png)
 - [Experience Page](https://github.com/GazzaJ/GarethJohn-Resume-and-Portfolio/blob/master/readme-images/preferred-experience-page.png)